Submitted by on

 Share this Page

-Updated in May 2024 to Reflect CMMC 2.0 Updates
+Updated in October 2024 to Reflect the CMMC Final Rule

 The U.S. Department of Defense (DoD) released the first version of the Cybersecurity Maturity Model Certification (CMMC) in 2020 and updated it to CMMC 2.0 in November 2021.
-CMMC 2.0 was further updated to reflect an important Proposed Rule from the DoD in December 2023.
+CMMC 2.0 was further updated with a Final Rule from the DoD in October 2024.

-The effort to achieve CMMC compliance provides significant benefits to an organization from a security perspective.
+CMMC compliance provides significant cybersecurity benefits to organizations.

 What is CMMC Compliance?